Engine and exhaust modifications

 - This category of vehicle may only be fitted with an engine complying with ADR 37 or later ie an engine designed to operate only on unleaded fuel), which incorporates all associated emission control components.

-- Fitting an engine other than an original or optional engine requires approval from the Department of Planning, Transport and Infrastructure.
+- Fitting an engine other than an original or optional engine requires approval from the Department for Infrastructure and Transport.

 - No alterations to the engine's camshaft, inlet manifold, carburettor/fuel injectors, engine control unit or the catalytic converter are permitted.